Atlantic Division (NBA): Former teams

-Team timeline
+Team Timeline

 Nat "Sweetwater" Clifton Trophy

-Beginning with the 2021–22 season, the Atlantic Division champions has received the Nat "Sweetwater" Clifton Trophy.
+Beginning with the 2021–22 season, the Atlantic Division champion has received the Nat "Sweetwater" Clifton Trophy.
 As with the other division championship trophies, it is named after one of the African American pioneers from NBA history.
 Nathaniel Clifton was one of the first African American players to sign an NBA contract when he joined the New York Knicks in 1950.
 The Clifton Trophy consists of a 200 mm crystal ball.